825 Learners

 Harry needs 5 kg of flour, but in the shop, they only sell flour in packets of 200 grams.
 Calculate how many packets of flour Harry needs to buy.

-The total packet of flour Harry needs to buy is 25 packets.
+The total number of flour packets that Harry needs to buy is 25.

 Harry needs to buy 25 packets of flour.

 The dimensions of a room are 10 ft, 22 ft, and 34 ft.
-Then find the volume of the room
+Find the volume of the room.

 A boy’s height is 165 cm.
 Express the height in meters.